-The ECMAScript language syntax and semantics defined in this annex is required when the ECMAScript host is a web browsers.
-It is normative but optionalif the host is not a web browser.
+The ECMAScript language syntax and semantics defined in this annex are required when the ECMAScript host is a web browser.
+The content of this annex is normative but optional if the ECMAScript host is not a web browser.

 B.1 Additional Syntax